-After winning the Olympic gold, 2 World Championships, and 7 NCAA titles, Anthony retired at the young age of 22.
+After winning the Olympic gold, 2 World Championships, and 7 NCAA titles, Anthony retired at the young age of 22 in 2003.
 Ervin then spent several years traveling the world and exploring other interests, including his higher education, music, tattoos, teaching people all over the world about swimming, and tsunami flood relief.
 His vision is to use his experiences and his platform as a chance to give back and inspire people of all ages to live the life they love.
 His return to the swimming world has already caught the attention of major media outlets including Sports Illustrated, Rolling Stone, The Guardian, The New York Times and CNN.

 50 M Freestyle - Gold